 Every couple is different.
 You and your partner might have a different approach or style or timing or whatever it may be.
 Be ok with your own decisions.
 It might get complicated as there might be family traditions that need to be incorporated somehow, and you might be worried about that – which is ok.

-Speaking with a wedding consultant/designer can help you find a creative way to ensure that your personality and style into your wedding while still incorporating traditions that are important to you as a couple.
+Speaking with a wedding consultant/designer can help you find a creative way to ensure your personality and style in your wedding while still incorporating traditions that are important to you as a couple.

 There you are!
 Tips for Making Wedding Planning Easier: Top 10!